-Tuition for the 2017-18 academic year is $470/per credit hour.
-Tuition for the 2018-19 academic year is $495/per credit hour.
+Please visit the Business Office "Tuition Rates" page.
 Credit hours vary based on the program and anticipated licensure area.
 Degree programs are a minimum of 36 credit hours.
 Licensure-only programs are approximately 21 credit hours.

-Cost DOES NOT include the $40 application fee, rental of cap and gown for graduation, costs for purchasing textbooks, and other university fees.
+Cost DOES NOT include the $55 application fee, rental of cap and gown for graduation, costs for purchasing textbooks, and other university fees.

 Completing the Free Application for Federal Student Aid (FAFSA) is the first step toward getting federal and state aid for your graduate studies.

 Visit the Business Office "Tuition Rates" page for current tuition rates.
 Textbooks, university fees, rental of cap and gown for graduation, and the $55 application fee is not included in the tuition.